withastro/astro/.changeset/tidy-bugs-yawn.md

 'create-astro': minor
 ---

-The generated package.json and tsconfig.json will have a newline at the end of the file.
+Ensures new line at the end of the generated `package.json` and `tsconfig.json` files